-In 2012 LLP "Nova Zinc" signed an addendum to the existing subsoil use contract.
+In 2012 LLP "Nova Zinc" signed an addendum #7 to the existing subsoil use contract.
 The addendum established requirements for the content of goods, work and services to be purchased from Kazakh companies in the total amount of purchased goods and services (the required ratio for Kazakh goods is no less than 25% and for services no less than 95% of the total amount of purchased goods and services, respectively).
 Non-compliance with the requirements of the subsoil use contract could lead to penalties or contract cancellation by government authorities.

-In August 2013 LLP "Nova Zinc" signed an addendum the contract in which the requirement to the share of purchased goods and services reduced from 25% to 18%.
+In August 2013 LLP "Nova Zinc" signed an addendum #8 to the contract in which the requirement to the share of purchased goods and services reduced from 25% to 18%.
 During the year 2013 the share of purchased goods was 11%.
-In addition, in accordance with the signed addendum the Group accepted obligations to finance the research and development expenditure of 1% from the total income of the company under contractual activities.
+In addition, in accordance with the signed addendum the Group accepted obligations to finance the research and development expenditure of 1% from the total income of the company under contractual activities and obligations to make deductions on the socio-economic development of the region and infrastructure development in the budget of the local Executive.

-During 2014 LLP "Nova Zinc" met the requirements of subsoil contract in terms of share of purchased goods and services, but did not reach necessary level of financing of the research and development expenditures.
+During 2015 LLP "Nova Zinc" met the requirements of subsoil contract in terms of share of purchased goods and services and is striving to meet necessary level of financing of the research and development expenditures and the requirements of the contract regarding obligations on deductions to socio-economic development of the region.